nimiCurtis/so101_ros2/README.md

 #### Calibrate

-Check out [this link](https://huggingface.co/docs/lerobot/so101?calibrate_follower=Command#configure-the-motors) and skip to the *Calibrate* section to calibrate your leader/follower arms correctly and save the calibration files in a known directoy.
+Check out [this link](https://huggingface.co/docs/lerobot/so101?calibrate_follower=Command#calibrate) and calibrate your leader/follower arms correctly.
+Finally save the calibration files in a known directoy.

 #### Validate installation and calibration